By the community

-Now is the time for homeowners to start planning and implementing projects they are interested in.
+Please consider helping with any of these or other things you are interested in.
 Use the Contact page to forward how you'd like to help.

-The initial major projects have been funded by contributions from the twelve homeowner partners, including the purchase of the land, construction of two family-sized pavilions. and significant excavation and grading to mediate water flow..
+The initial major projects have been funded by contributions from the twelve homeowner partners, including the purchase of the land, construction of two family-sized pavilions, and significant excavation and grading to mediate water flow.

-Additional support is needed from the community to accomplish other projects and to pay for recurring expenses of nearly $4000 (insurance, taxes, electric, computer services and portable potty), and to keep this area FREE FOR ALL.
+Continued support is needed from the community to accomplish other projects and to pay for recurring expenses of nearly $4000 (insurance, taxes, electric, computer services and portable potty), and to keep this area FREE FOR ALL.

 So, join the Friends of the Park program to support this goal.

-Wednesday Social Hours
+The Wednesday Social Hours have concluded for 2020.